 The information collected from this surveillance study will help a clinical advisory panel assess if there is a requirement to prevent early onset osteoporosis in long-duration astronauts, the type of preventative countermeasure, and the optimal timing (preflight, in-flight or postflight) for that countermeasure.
 The QCT data of hip bone structure, and the estimation of hip bone strength by Finite Element Modeling (FEM), will provide additional characterization on how hip adapts to spaceflight, which will improve the ability to forecast hip fractures, during a mission, by modeling efforts.

-This study of younger aged, astronauts will add to a growing population dataset of hip bone strengths, estimated by Finite Element Modeling [FEM].
+This study of younger aged, astronauts will add to a growing population dataset of hip bone strengths, estimated by FEM.
 FEM-based cut-points for fracture risk are being investigated as an index to assess the efficacy of osteoporosis therapies -- as an alternative to monitoring fracture outcome.
 This approach may be valuable for the rare, complex subject with bone loss.